FacuBotta/wc-deployd-trigger/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wc-github-deployer` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Create a GitHub Personal Access Token in your GitHub account with 'repo' permissions for the target repository.
-3. Go to 'Settings' > 'GitHub Deploy' and configure your GitHub token, repository, workflow filename, and branch.
+4. Go to 'Settings' > 'GitHub Deploy' and configure your GitHub token, repository, workflow filename, and branch.
-4. Save changes.
+5. Save changes.
 The plugin will now trigger your workflow on post save or delete.

 == Frequently Asked Questions ==